commonmark/cmark/README.md

 - **Accurate.** The library passes all CommonMark conformance tests.

+- **Standardized.** The library can be expected to parse CommonMark the same way as any other conforming parser.
+So, for example, you can use `commonmark.js` on the client to preview content that will be rendered on the server using `cmark`.

 - **Robust.** The library has been extensively fuzz-tested using american fuzzy lop.
 The test suite includes pathological cases that bring many other Markdown parsers to a crawl (for example,